akinmail/isw-payment-sdk-android/README.md

                  // OTP not required.
                  // Handle and notify user of successful transaction.
 A token for the card details is returned in the response.
                 }
-                // The response object contains fields transactionIdentifier, message, amount
+                // The response object contains fields transactionIdentifier, message,
-                // token, tokenExpiryDate, panLast4Digits, otpTransactionIdentifier, transactionRef and cardType.
+                // amount, token, tokenExpiryDate, panLast4Digits, otpTransactionIdentifier,
-                //Save the token, tokenExpiryDate, cardType and panLast4Digits in order to pay with the token in the future.
+                // transactionRef and cardType.
+Save the token, tokenExpiryDate, cardType and
+                // panLast4Digits in order to pay with the token in the future.
             }
     });
 ```